bastidererste/mediatechnologycookbook/Layout/Python3MODBUStoOSC.md

-### Problem

 When I was on a car reveal project in China for a german car manufacturer, we had a large moving LED screen.
 To reveal the car, this LED screen would split in the middle and open up like elevator doors.
 The content on the LED screen however should stay fixed to its position on the stage.

+### Problem

 The hardware to controll the screen was a siemens programmable logic controller (plc).
 The controler had only the commands "open", "close" and "stop".
 There was no output for "poition" what so ever.
 They simply forgott.
-The plc was locked up by the programmer, so simply adding a new funtion was not an option.
+The plc was locked up by the programmer, so just adding a new funtion was not an option.

 ### Solution